jooaobrum/databricks-ml-lakehouse/README.md

-# Mastering the Entire Data Stack with Databrciks
+# Mastering the Entire Data Stack with Databricks

 ## Welcome to the Repository of the Project!